omkarcloud/botasaurus/advanced.md

 Also, If there are more scraping tasks than the specified limit, the extra tasks will be queued and processed in the order they were received.

 ### How do I change the title, header title, and description of the scraper?
-To change the title, header title, and description of the scraper, open `backend/scrapers.py` and use the `Server.configure` method as follows:
+To change the title, header title, and description of the scraper, open `backend/scrapers.py` and call the `Server.configure` method as follows:
 ```python
 Server.configure(
     title="My Scraper",